["plan"]

 Keen on St. Patrick’s Day cocktail recipes with just a hint of green?
 We’ve got the drink for you!
 The sassy Mint Julep is minty-cool and a little sweet with just enough kick.
 The magic of this drink lies in the trifecta of bourbon, mint, and syrup that come together like a charm.

-5. Irish Martini cocktail
+5. Irish Martini

 A simply elegant Irish Martini cocktail

 Cocktails for St. Patrick’s Day can be classy and 007 cool.
 Try an Irish Martini on for size.
-Combine 2 oz SKYY vodka and 0.5 oz Cinzano Vermouth Bianco in a cocktail shaker half-filled with ice.
+Combine 2 oz SKYY Vodka and 0.5 oz Cinzano Vermouth Bianco in a cocktail shaker half-filled with ice.
 Shake well.
 Pour 0.5 oz whiskey into a chilled cocktail glass, swirl it around to coat the inside, and then keep it aside to prep the next drink.
 Decant the shaken cocktail into the whiskey-rinsed glass, garnish with an optional lemon twist, and serve.

-6. John the Baptist cocktail
+6. John The Baptist

 A creamy John the Baptist cocktail with macha tea as base

 A Tiki cocktail with a twist, the John the Baptist combines the fruity and verdant flavors of pistachio, apricot, matcha, and more.
 To make it, add 1 oz whiskey, 0.5 oz apricot brandy, 0.5 oz creme de cacao, 2 dashes absinthe, 0.5 oz pineapple juice, 0.5 oz pistachio syrup, 0.25 oz half-and-half and one teaspoon matcha green tea powder to an ice-filled shaker and shake until well-chilled.
-Strain into a serving glass with fresh ice, garnish with freshly grated nutmeg, and serve.
+Strain into a serving glass with fresh ice, garnish with freshly grated nutmeg and serve.

-7. Green Beer cocktail
+7. Green Beer

 Two iconic green beers in tall pint glasses garnished with a shamrock, perfect for St Paddy's